ansible/workshops/exercises/ansible_network/6-controller-job-template/README.md

 ## Objective

-Demonstrate a network backup configuration job template for Red Hat Ansible Tower.
+Demonstrate a network backup configuration job template with Automation controller.
 This job template will save the running configuration from all four routers and store them under /backup on the control node with a timestamp.

-To run an Ansible Playbook in Ansible Tower we need to create a **Job Template**.
+To run an Ansible Playbook in Automation controller we need to create a **Job Template**.
 A **Job Template** requires:

 * An **Inventory** to run the job against
 * A **Credential** to login to devices.